nverno/macrostep-make/README.md

 	+ macrostep-print-function

 Hacks:
-- variables are updated when ':' and '=' pressed, actions that are defined in `make-mode`.
-Therefore, it is quite possible that variables and their definitions will not always stay in sync.
-In order to sync them, call `makefile-pickup-everthing` from `make-mode` to update all targets and macros defined in the file.
+- variables are updated when ':' and '=' pressed -- these actions that are defined in `make-mode` to keep track of macros/targets.
+Therefore, it is quite possible that variable names can change without tables being updated.

+  **To sync variables with their definitions**, call `makefile-pickup-everthing` (defined in `make-mode`) to update all targets and macros defined in the file.
 This won't update variables from included files however.

 TODO: